javadasoodeh/CV/machine_learning_basic/INTRODUCTION_TO_UNSUPERVISED_LEARNING.md

 **Anomaly Detection:** Clustering can also be used to detect anomalies.
 In a dataset, anomalies are typically far from any cluster.
 For instance, in credit card transaction data, clusters might represent typical purchasing patterns, while anomalies might indicate fraud.

 In each of these applications, the mechanism of clustering remains similar: **group data points based on their features**.
 However, the nature of the features and the interpretation of the clusters vary based on the domain and the specific problem.

+# Beyond Clustering: Exploring Unsupervised Learning

+While clustering is a widely recognized form of unsupervised learning, it's just the tip of the iceberg.
+Unsupervised learning encompasses a variety of techniques designed to uncover hidden patterns, reduce dimensionality, detect anomalies, and more.
+Let's delve into some of these unsupervised learning techniques and understand their applications.

+**1. Anomaly Detection**

+**What is it?**

+Anomaly detection, often known as outlier detection, is about identifying rare items, events, or observations which raise suspicions by differing significantly from the majority of the data.

+**How does it work?**

+Anomaly detection typically works by building a model of "normal" data and then testing new data against this model.
+If the new data is too different from the normal model, it's considered an anomaly.

+**Application Example: Credit Card Fraud Detection**

+Credit card companies monitor transaction data to identify potentially fraudulent activities.
+If a transaction deviates significantly from a user's typical spending pattern or occurs in an unusual location, it might be flagged as suspicious.

+**2. Dimensionality Reduction**

+**What is it?**

+Dimensionality reduction techniques aim to reduce the number of input variables in a dataset, preserving as much of the relevant data variance as possible.
+This is particularly useful for visualizing high-dimensional data or for speeding up other machine learning algorithms.

+**How does it work?**

+These techniques work by transforming the original high-dimensional data into a lower-dimensional form.
+One popular method is Principal Component Analysis (PCA), which identifies the axes in the data space that maximize variance.

+**Application Example: Image Compression**

+Dimensionality reduction can be used to compress images by representing them in a reduced feature space.
+This can help in reducing storage requirements and speeding up image processing tasks without significant loss in image quality.